 So what are the downsides of owning one?
 Firstly, the cost of entry. unless you’re incredibly rich or insanely lucky, you’re going to be skint forever after buying one of these.
 Secondly, it will need maintenance which means you’ll continue to be skint for longer than you initially bargained for.
 Thirdly, it’s heavy which is fine when you’re young and fit but no fun whatsoever when you’re older and have abused your back by lugging big synths around the world.

-However, if you can live with those negatives, the plusses add up to why many regard the CS-80 as the finest analogue poly-synth ever made.
+If you can afford the pricetag and and manage it’s weight, the plusses add up to why many regard the CS-80 as the finest analogue poly-synth ever made.